 The average lifespan of a heat pump is about 10 – 15 years.
-So if yours is starting to get up there in age, call Michael Bonsby HVAC & Plumbing for a heat pump replacement!
+So if yours is starting to get up there in age, call Michael Bonsby HVAC, Plumbing & Electrical for a heat pump replacement!
 Our licensed HVAC technicians will work with you to choose a new heat pump that meets your family’s needs and budget.
-We are available 24 hours a day, seven days a week, so whether your HVAC system suffers an emergency breakdown or you just want to plan for the future, you can count on Michael Bonsby HVAC & Plumbing!
+We are available 24 hours a day, seven days a week, so whether your HVAC system suffers an emergency breakdown or you just want to plan for the future, you can count on Michael Bonsby HVAC, Plumbing & Electrical!

 You May Need Heat Pump Replacement If…

 Your heat pump is more than 10 years old.

 Heat pumps have a limited lifespan—once your heat pump gets to be 10 years old or older, you should consider replacing it with an ENERGY STAR® qualified unit.
 A Michael Bonsby HVAC, Plumbing & Electrical technician can replace your heat pump in the Montgomery County, MD area with a new, high-efficiency model that could save you up to 20 percent on your heating and cooling costs!

 Your heat pump needs frequent repairs, or your energy bills are going up.